framesurge/perseus/README.md

 -   🏭 Open build matrix (use any rendering strategy with anything else)
 -   🖥️ CLI harness that lets you build apps with ease and confidence
 -   🌐 Full i18n support out-of-the-box with [Fluent](https://projectfluent.org)
+-   🏎 Lighthouse scores of 100 on desktop and over 95 on mobile
+-   ⚡ Support for *hot state reloading* (reload your entire app's state after you make any code changes in development, Perseus is the only framework in the world that can do this, to our knowledge)

 ## Usage